 Year 10 Physics and Chemistry is a course in which students explore systems at different scales and connect microscopic and macroscopic properties to explain phenomena.
-Students explore the chemical and physical evidence for different theories, such as atomic theory and the Big Bang.
+Students analyse how the periodic table organises elements and use it to make predictions about the properties of elements and compounds.
 Students develop their understanding of atomic theory to understand relationships within the periodic table.
 They understand that motion and forces are related by applying physical laws.

-Students analyse how the periodic table organises elements and use it to make predictions about the properties of elements.
+Students analyse how the periodic table organises elements and use it to make predictions about the properties of elements and compounds.
 They explain how chemical reactions are used to produce particular products and how different factors influence the rate of reactions.
 They explain the concept of energy conservation and represent energy transfer and transformation within systems.
 They apply relationships between force, mass and acceleration to predict changes in the motion of objects.
 Students evaluate the evidence for scientific theories that explain the origin of the universe.
 Students analyse how the models and theories they use have developed over time and discuss the factors that prompted their review.